Keksuccino/docs_fancymenu/docs/custom-guis.md

 | Popup Mode | Keeps the parent screen visible behind the Custom GUI |
 | Popup Background Overlay | Adds blur/tint over the parent screen in Popup Mode |

-Closing a Custom GUI returns to its parent screen when one exists.
+Popup Mode does not merge the two screens.
+The Custom GUI remains the active screen while its parent is rendered behind it.
+Closing the Custom GUI returns to that parent when one exists.

 # Opening a Custom GUI